Guild Wars: Path of Fire (2017)

 Path of Fire is the second expansion pack for GW2 and was released on September 22, 2017.
 In this campaign, the Pact heroes pursue Balthazar and the Elder Dragon Kralkatorrik to Elona, the continent originally featured in Nightfall.
 This expansion introduced mounts to the game.
 Content updates will be divided into both Season 4, which deals primarily with fighting Palawa Joko, and Season 5 of the Living World.

 End of Dragons (2022)

 End of Dragons is the third expansion pack for GW2 and was released on February 28, 2022.
 This campaign follows the Pact Heroes into the land of Cantha as they finish pursuing the remainder of the Elder Dragons.
 This expansion introduced new elite specializations for all professions, a new combat mount the siege turtle, fishing and skiffs.

 Secrets of the Obscure (2023)

 Secrets of the Obscure is the fourth expansion pack for Guild Wars 2 and was released on August 22, 2023.

 Janthir Wilds (2024)

 Janthir Wilds is the fifth expansion pack for Guild Wars 2 and was released on August 20, 2024.

 Visions of Eternity (2025)

 Visions of Eternity is the sixth and latest expansion pack for Guild Wars 2 and was released on October 28, 2025.

+Guild Wars 3 (TBA)

+Guild Wars 3 was officially announced on 5 June 2026 at Summer Game Fest 2026 after being in development for a number of years.
+It is speculated to be utilising Unreal Engine 5, a first for the franchise.